 Fresh from the Farm: Huber’s Ice Cream Factory

 Spend a day on the farm and enjoy some homemade ice cream at Huber’s Orchard and Winery made right on site.
 They offer seasonal flavors made with fresh fruit from the farm like blackberry, strawberry and peach.
-Huber’s also has a Family Farm Park with activities like Mountain Slides, Mazes, the Grain Train and more, U-pick for fruits and vegetables from early spring to late fall, a winery and distillery and a farmers market.
+Visit Huber’s also has a Family Farm Park with activities like mountain slides, mazes, the Grain Train and more.
+Catch a ride to the fields for U-pick fruits and vegetables from early spring to late fall.
+Stop for take-home goodies at Huber Winery, Starlight Distillery and the Farm Market.